For Honor connection issues on Windows 10/11 [FULL FIX]

 After running this command, your DNS cache will reset and the problem should be resolved.

-Solution 8 – Check for problematic third-party applications
+9. Check for problematic third-party applications

 - Press Windows Key + R and enter msconfig.
-Press Enter or click OK.
+Then click OK.

-- Go to Startup tab and click Open Task Manager.
+- Go to the Startup tab and click Open Task Manager.

 Once your PC restarts, check if the problem is still there.
 If not, you can enable services and applications one by one until you find the problematic application.

-What’s your experience with For Honor so far?
+So what’s your experience with For Honor so far?
 Let us know in the comments below.